kstrafe/Cxy-v0.1.0-draft.1/README.md

 ﻿# Cxy #

-Official Cxy interpreter and compiler.
+Official Cxy Machine.

-Version numbering not applied.
+Version 0.3

 ## About ##

-Cxy is an interpreted; as well as compiled, imperative-declarative, non-functional procedural recursive programming language.
+Cxy is a compiled, imperative-declarative, non-functional, procedural, recursively defined, self-editing, special-purpose programming language.
 The language is a translator of a piece of text.
 This text could also be itself.
-Thereby, Cxy can define a higher level of itself.
-Cxy can also define a new language by translating small units of change in another language into that language.
+Thereby, Cxy can define a higher order of itself.
+Cxy can also define a new language by translating small units of change in another language into a destination language.

-Not implemented:
 What if we wanted to have a folder with tonnes of small statements.
 Instead of having to manually add each statement to a switch and .hpp file, we could put all these little files into a single folder which is read by cxy.
 For each file, cxy can copy the necessary information into header files and makefiles.
-The best example of this is the compiler/interpreter itself.
-There are quite a few small assembly-like mnemonic statements all in the src/File folder.
+The best example of this is the compiler itself.
+There are quite a few small assembly-like mnemonic statements all in the src/File folder, the compiler's core is planned to be independent of Cxy, but additional statements will be added simply by putting a source file into the ./src/ folder.

-Implemented:
 An example of changing some language-related parameters:

 	std::function<void(std::shared_ptr<Base>)> func([](std::shared_ptr<Base> x){/*statements*/});